valorad/smart-eatout/mongo-cluster/readme.md

   ```

 - Put the key file under `common` folder, then set the owner & group to `999:999` and the permission to `400`
+- Comment out the `sharding` section on router mongos config.
 - Comment out the `replication` and `sharding` section on EACH config-server mongod config.
 - Run `docker-compose up -d`
 - Comment back the `replication` and `sharding` section on EACH config-server mongod config.
+- Comment back the `sharding` section on router mongos config.
 - Run `docker-compose restart`
 - Configure the config-server replica set
   - log in to one of the config server